uwspstar/FullStack/AWS-Certification/ppt.md

   - Storing data on virtual drives (EBS)
   - Distributing load across machines (ELB)
   - Scaling the services using an auto-scaling group (ASG)

+### SSH (port 22)
+- tool Putty windows

+### Security Groups
+- Security Groups are the fundamental of network security in AWS
+- They control how traffic is allowed into or out of our EC2 Machines.
+- It is the most fundamental skill to learn to troubleshoot networking issues
+- inbound and outbound port